Get started

 </CsOptions>

-The inch opcode can be used to access audio from the computer’s sound card.
-It takes a single input argument which specifies the audio channel.
+The inch opcode can be used to access audio from the computer's sound card.
+It takes a single argument which specifies the channel number.
 Once the audio signal has been accessed, it can be passed through any number of opcodes that accept audio inputs.
 The comb filter opcode can be used to create a simple echo type effect.
 It takes 3 input arguments.

 ares comb asig, krvt, ilpt